QuixThe2nd/ProntoLM/README.md

 The AI can currently only handle alphanumeric characters, this is a severe limitation as it is unable to define sentence starts/endings or add proper punctation.
 ProntoLM is also unable to share website URLs even if they are explicitly defined in the dataset.

+### Completion Completion (Get it?)

+ProntoLM is currently unable to finish completion at will, or even know when to stop.
+At the moment ProntoLM is hardcoded to stop after X characters.
+This needs to be changed.

 ## Creating a Dataset

 You can create a dataset by simply copying text from website's such as wikipedia.
 The smaller the dataset is, the more likely it is that ProntoLM will hallucinate completions.